Take a Pet From the United States to Another Country (Export)

 If you are planning to take your pet from the United States to another country, contact a USDA-accredited veterinarian as soon as you decide to travel.
 They will help you determine your destination country's pet entry requirements, including any needed vaccinations, tests, or treatments, and assist you through the process of obtaining a USDA-endorsed pet health certificate or other needed paperwork.

-Step 1: Connect with a USDA-Accredited Veterinarian
+Step 1: Connect With a USDA-Accredited Veterinarian

 As soon as you decide to travel outside the United States with your pet, contact a USDA-accredited veterinarian.
 They will help you determine your destination country's pet entry requirements and assist you through the process of obtaining a USDA-endorsed health certificate and any other needed paperwork.